Online M.A. in applied child and adolescent development

 - Resume/CV: Upload your resume/CV (required for all students).

-- Child life applicants: Under "Graduation Program Additional Material," please upload three additional documents: signed documentation of volunteer work, your child life course form, and your child life practicum form.
+- Child life applicants: Under "Graduation Program Additional Material," please upload three additional documents: signed documentation of volunteer work, your child life course form or proof of completion, and if applicable, your child life practicum form.
 Each form should be uploaded separately.

 - Infant and early childhood mental health applicants: If you'd like to be considered for the Irving B. Harris Foundation Diversity Scholarship, upload your scholarship statement under "Graduation Program Additional Material."